-- Dispatchers input the total MW needed, the tool calculates resource specific MW and sends dispatch signals to the target levels (Manual 12, 4.1.2). - Dispatchers aware of all the units that cleared every five minutes (or any time a new RT SCED solution is approved) with locational granularity. - For example, MW cleared in MAD, outside MAD. - Continue to have option for subzone deployment. - All resources that clear every five minutes aware of commitment to follow new basepoints if an event were to occur.
+- Dispatchers input the total MW needed, the tool calculates resource specific MW and sends dispatch signals to the target levels (Manual 12, 4.1.2). - Dispatchers would have a subzone deployment option. - Tool would display the amount of cleared MW by zone from the RT SCED solution every five minutes. - All resources that clear every five minutes aware of commitment to follow new basepoints if an event were to occur.